 7. Could we please find a time today to talk about something important?

-This is our family's big cue phrase to keep relationship fights at bay.
+This is our big cue phrase.
 It lets the other person know we are taking a risk by saying something hard.
 Setting the stage for a healthy conversation always goes better for us than nuking the other one with a giant nag or complaint clear out of the blue.

 6. Next time, can you _____ instead?